bittrance/with-secret/README.md

 $ with-secret use --profile aws-eu-prod --profile vault-eu-prod terraform plan
 ```

+The profile can also be passed using environment variable `WITH_SECRET_PROFILE` which can be useful in combination with tools such as [envdir](https://cr.yp.to/daemontools/envdir.html).

 ### Listing profiles

 with-secret depends on the excellent [keyring-rs](https://github.com/hwchen/keyring-rs) library which abstracts away the underlying secrets store.
 There is not yet support for listing.
 However, you should be able to view profiles in your ordinary keyring UI.